 - If your dog is allergic to eggs or chicken products, you can substitute ¼ cup applesauce for each of the eggs or make a vegan flax egg by mixing one tablespoon of ground flaxseed meal with three tablespoons of water.

 - Parchment paper is the best option if you don't have a rolling pin.
-Place the dough between parchment and press down onto the paper with a large pan to flatten out the dough.
+Place the dough between parchment paper and press down onto the paper with a large pan to flatten out the dough.

 My favorite brand of dehydrators is Excalibur.
 I use the 4-tray dehydrator at home and is perfect for regular dehydrating.
 If you have a large garden or do a lot of canning and dehydrating for the winter months, the 9-tray dehydrator is likely a better fit.